Afokoghene/Space-Missions/README.md

 9. Price: This possibly holds the price of each space rocket used for the missions.
 10. Mission Status: This holds the status of each mission embarked on and it holds values such as Success, Failure, Prtial Failure or Pre Launch Failure.

+**NOTE:** As the description states above, this dataset contains data only til August of 2022 so I do not really think 2022 should be used to judge that much as it isn't complete compared to the other years.

 ---

 ### Transformation/Cleaning